What Is A Witness For A Will?

 Do I Need A Witness For A Will In Quebec?

 Once you have drafted your will and it accurately reflects your wishes, it’s time to make it a legal document, and witnesses are a key part of that process.
 The only type of will in Quebec that does not require witnesses is a holograph (handwritten) will.
 All other types of wills require witnesses.
-If you create a will in front of witnesses, for example with the $99 Willful will plan (also known as an attested will), you will need two witnesses.
-If you create a notarial will, for example with the Willful Notarial plan, you will only need one witness, and it will be provided by our notary partner.
+If you create a will in front of witnesses, for example with the $99 Willful will (also known as an attested will), you will need two witnesses.
+If you create a notarial will, you will only need one witness, and it will be provided by your notary partner.

 Think about two people who are accessible to you, such as a neighbour, a colleague, or a family member who lives nearby.
 You will need to let your witnesses know in advance, so you can organize an appropriate time to get together and sign the will (note that due to COVID-19, several provinces have allowed for virtual witnessing of wills, but Quebec only allows virtual witnessing for notarial wills).